 I care about how we might do research in ways that are experienced as less “extroverted” for Western audiences–using Paulin Hountondji’s sense of the term–and work on holding space for working out how scholars and practitioners could more intentionally and care-fully design research to be more regenerative in and for communities.
 I work on this through service with the Society for the Social Studies of Science Council, Research Data Share platform, Platform for Experimental and Collaborative Ethnography, and Open Access journal Engaging Science, Technology, and Society.

 I am originally from Honolulu, Hawaii where my parents still live.
 I have extended kinship ties with people in Japan, Taiwan, Lithuania, Arizona, and Kenya.
 I studied in Washington, DC for four cold years before moving to Nairobi, Kenya in 2010.
 I lived and worked in Nairobi (during which time I also met my spouse) for nearly five years at Nairobi’s flagship tech innovation hub before moving to Irvine, California to begin a PhD in Sociocultural Anthropology at the University of California.
 I am currently based in San Francisco, California with my family.
-I work with the awesome team at Code for Science and Society to support Open Science communities of practice.
+I work with a team at Code for Science and Society to support Open Science communities of practice.